awsdocs/aws-transit-gateway-guide/doc_source/what-is-transit-gateway.md

 # What is a transit gateway?<a name="what-is-transit-gateway"></a>

 A *transit gateway* is a network transit hub that you can use to interconnect your virtual private clouds \(VPCs\) and on\-premises networks\.
+As your cloud infrastructure expands globally, inter\-Region peering connects transit gateways together using the AWS Global Infrastructure\.
+Your data is automatically encrypted and never travels over the public internet\.

 For more information, see [AWS Transit Gateway](https://aws.amazon.com/transit-gateway)\.